jeantimex/react-sublime-snippet/README.md

 The snippets follow JavaScript ES6 syntax, we don't use the old `React.createClass({...})` anymore, we write class component and functional component.
 Also we provide snippets to quickly write React Lifecycle functions (e.g. `componentDidMount`).

+## Latest Updates (May 22, 2016) ##
+ * Reorganized folder structure and grouped snippets to: React, Redux and Test
+ * Added Redux related snippets to help you write actions, reducers and redux components faster
+ * Added `<FormattedMessage />` snippet

 ## Examples ##
 **ES6 Class Component**<br />
 ![rcc](screenshots/rcc.gif)<br />